derekkinzo/genie/README.md

 Run the application by executing `mvn spring-boot:run` from the `database/src` directory.

-The services are availble under `com.trends.db.controller` package and are divided into the following groups:
+The services are available under `com.trends.db.controller` package and are divided into the following groups:

 **Clinical Trial API**